-I speak enough French and Spanish to edit and prompt comfortably in those languages, and can teleprompt others like Portuguese, German, and Italian at a professional level by simply listening in.
-I also do teleprompting for Mandarin, in Pinyin, which means the words are phonetically spelled with Roman characters.
+I speak enough French and Spanish to edit and prompt comfortably in those languages, and can prompt others like Portuguese, German, and Italian at a professional level by simply listening in.
+I also prompt Mandarin in Pinyin-which means the words are phonetically spelled with Roman characters.

 However, today the client didn’t prepare for this.
-So, I loaded the Chinese characters into the teleprompter, and that part worked fine.
+So, I loaded the characters into the prompter, and that part worked fine.
 (Thanks Apple!)
 But as you can imagine, I was faced with pages of these characters, not recognizing a single word.

-It turns out, the trick to do teleprompting with Chinese characters was to focus intently and listen for punctuation, pauses and the beginning of sentences.
-(And I mean listen reeeeeal intently.)
+It turns out, the trick with Chinese characters was to focus intently and listen for punctuation and pauses.
+(And I mean reeeeeal intently.)
 Surprisingly, it worked great!

 With any non-English script, I always recommend a native speaker be there, in addition to the talent.
 This lets someone listen for the smoothness and any errors that the talent might not notice while presenting.